Believe it or not, there’s more to Pinterest than browsing aspirational Keto recipes, Halloween crafts, and mermaid ombre hairstyles.

 You click the link, and where does it take you?
 L.L.
 Bean’s kayak page, of course!

-Now you too can recreate that puppy-kayak-lake moment, and it took a mere two clicks to get you there.
 This is a perfect illustration of why having the proper source code can make the difference between throwing a nice photo out into the ether and using it as a smart tool to drive clicks that you can later run through Google Analytics to tweak your Pinterest business strategy.

 Benefits of a business Pinterest page